ltbittner/Restwork/README.md

 **max_requests_per_hour**: How many reuqests can a user make per hour? (if above is enabled)

 # Basic Usage
 All of your custom code will live inside the "actions" folder.
 This folder comes with two subfolders, get and post.
-All your code will for GET requests will live inside the get folder, and code for POST requests.
+All your code will for GET requests will live inside the get folder, and code for POST requests inside the post foler.
 Feel free to add your own directories here for other request verbs.

 Your API endpoints will live inside these verb folders. **The name of the file corrosponds to the endpoint.** For example, if you wanted an endpoint at **GET http://somedomain.com/getuser**, you would create the file getuser.php in the 'actions/get' directory.